ocamldebugger can work with your programs they need to be

 your compiled files.
 Unfortunately this is not as easy as it is with

-how to do it.
-I ended up using a slightly different approach as you
+which explains how to do it.
+I ended up using a slightly different

-(at least I couldn't get it to work).
-I decided to write the results
+from within Emacs (at least I couldn’t get it to work).
+I decided to

 .ocamldebug and prefix each line with